Gspranggupf Bad Ischl

 Description:

-There are various options for the start, one of which is under the country road directly on the Dammweg.
+There are several options to start, one of which is directly under the state road at the Dammweg.

-The trail continues into a forest, where most people will probably switch to a power hike here at the latest.
-The terrain becomes increasingly steep and finally you have to cross a short steep step with a rope, which must be passed carefully in wet conditions.
+The path then turns further into a forest, where most will likely switch to a power hike.
+The terrain becomes increasingly steep, and eventually, you have to climb a short steep section with a rope, which must be approached cautiously under wet conditions.

-The final hairpin bends take you to the summit plateau of the Gspranggupf.
+Over the last bends, you reach the summit plateau of the Gspranggupf.
 The next section is a dream for trail runners!
-Gently undulating and ultra-flowing, you traverse back and forth between the tree trunks, up and down, along the ridge, over the single trail towards Bad Ischl.
+Gently hilly and ultra flowy, you traverse back and forth between tree trunks, up and down, continuing along the ridge on the single trail towards Bad Ischl.

 But not so fast!
-Before finally heading back there via numerous hairpin bends, ambitious runners can make a proper "detour" over the Leonsberg, but this should not be underestimated and is something for those with local knowledge.
+Before finally heading back via numerous hairpin bends, ambitious runners can take a significant "detour" over the Leonsberg, which should not be underestimated and is suited for locals.

-We now follow the steep path downwards, which is interspersed with short ropes, pegs and steps in places.
-Concentration is required here, but it is also great fun!
-You reach the Zimmnitzbach, which is fed by steep waters that flow together here.
-The terrain now invites you to take it easy after your thighs have been well challenged on the downhill!
+We now follow the steep path further down, which is partly equipped with short ropes, pins, and steps.
+Concentration is required here, but it is also a lot of fun!
+You reach the Zimmnitzbach, fed by steep waters that converge here.
+The terrain invites you to gently run out after your thighs have been well challenged on the downhill!

-Follow the marked hiking trails back to the dam path and finally back to the starting point.
+Via marked hiking trails, you return to the Dammweg and finally back to the starting point.

 Directions:

-From Jainzen in the direction of Saihersbachalm and then follow the path to Gspranggupf.
-Continue on the hiking trail as described in the direction of Bad Ischl and take the turn-off to the Dammweg at the Zimmnitzbach.Tip:
+From Jainzen towards Saihersbachalm, then follow the path to the Gspranggupf.
+Continue on the hiking trail as described towards Bad Ischl to descend, and at the Zimmnitzbach take the turn-off to the Dammweg.Tip:

-Also good in warm summer weather, as it is almost exclusively in the shade and there are comparatively cooler temperatures along the Zimmnitzbach, especially at the back of the downhill.Safety guidelines:
+Also good in warm summer weather, as it's almost entirely in the shade and there are comparatively cooler temperatures along the Zimmnitzbach, especially in the rear part of the downhill.Safety guidelines:

-Sure-footedness and familiarity with steep terrain required!
-Caution is advised in wet conditions!Equipment:
+Surefootedness and familiarity with steep terrain required!
+Be cautious when wet!Equipment:

 Shoes with good grip and enough water